radixdlt/olympia-node/radixdlt-core/docs/api-info.md

  - UP - node is in sync with consensus
  - STALLED - node is out of sync and not trying to sync with network, but network is still available.
  - OUT_OF_SYNC - node is out of sync and does not get updates from network (for example, connection to network is lost).

+All listed above endpoints are expected to be protected by firewall and/or require authentication/etc.

 ### JSON-RPC APIs